 Binge-watch these TV shows and Black movies on Netflix!

 Netflix has many options for TV and movie entertainment, but they only offer a small selection of Black movies, series and documentaries.
-Here is a list of Black movies on Netflix, old and new, with predominant African-American cast member.
+Here is a list of Black movies on Netflix, old and new, with predominant African-American cast members.
 Netflix also has DVDs that you can rent, depending upon your account type.
-So to help you out even more, DVDs have been added to our archive as well!
+So to help you out, DVDs have been added to our archive as well!
 Add them to your watch list today.
 The information in this article is as current as the publication date.
 Readers are encouraged to confirm the information prior to acting.

 T’Challa who, after the death of his father, the King who of Wakanda, returns home to the isolated, technologically advanced African nation to succeed to the throne and take his rightful place, but there is competition.